blooest/emotionalRecharge/README.md

 TODO: Evaluate each social mixer interaction and add scoring preferences for traits, social contexts, and relationship bits.
 Other interaction classes don't seem to allow these, sadly.
 Here's a quick overview of each package and its purview.

+### base
---- base_*: The resources changed by PTME's original Emotional Overcharge.
+The resources changed by PTME's original Emotional Overcharge.
 * buff: Changes scorings for certain interactions when affected by some Playful, Flirty, and Angry buffs.
 * interaction: Changes scorings for a lot of interactions depending on mood.

+### changeYourLife
---- changeYourLife_*: Allows sims to autonomously make bad decisions that will permanently affect their life.
+Allows sims to autonomously make bad decisions that will permanently affect their life.
 Marriage and babies, mostly.
 * base_interaction: The additions from the Hardcore/Change Your Life version of the original mod, separated into a module.
 * extended_BG_interaction: Further additions I've made.
 Base game.
 * extended_GP01_interaction: Outdoor Retreat.
 * extended_GP02_interaction: Spa Day.

+### extended
---- extended_*: Further additions I've made in the spirit of the original mod.
+Further additions I've made in the spirit of the original mod.
 * basic_interaction: These are mostly just taken from weebl_101's Autonomous Interactions mod, where they weren't already adjusted by EmOv.
 Not revalued yet.
 A lot will probably need to get shunted to the changeYourLife module as it gets adjusted and.. well, found to be working at all.
 * BG_buff: Additional Playful/Flirty/Angry buffs that were missed in the original.
 * BG_interaction: I should hope by now my naming convention makes sense.
 Because I'm going to stop listing packages that you should contextually know the purpose of using the description of others I've already listed.